aexx/detect-replica-moves/README.md

 **_(1) most_** files means, **for safety** several files will be ignored:
-   * files with same(same beginning) names on every side and also
+   * files with same(same beginning) names which exist more than once on one side
+     and also
    * files which are only on the remote side

 will be ignored and skipped.